Client Warning Report

 All Active Sites and Services are selected by default:

-If you wish to refine your search by specific Sites or Services the relevant options can be selected in these search criteria.
+To refine a search by specific Sites or Services the relevant options can be selected in each of these search criteria.
 This may be all 'Active', all 'Inactive' or one or more individual active/inactive Sites or Services.

 N.B.
 Whilst all Sites/Services are available to select from, the results returned are based on the level of access the individual has.
-For example, if we run a search for 'Support Coordination' and do not have access to this Service, no results will be returned.
+For example, if a Staff Member runs a search for 'Support Coordination' and does not have access to this Service, no results will be returned.

 Warnings / Conditions / Behaviours

-If you wish to search for specific Warnings, Medical Conditions or Behaviours, this search criteria can be used to narrow your search results.
+To search for specific Warnings, Medical Conditions or Behaviours, the Warnings/Conditions/Behaviours search criteria can be used to narrow the search results.

 Given that the Warning Description is a free-text field as per our earlier example 'Intervention order on Tim's Uncle', there is no pre-determined list of options to search by for this Warning Type.

-When searching for Medical Conditions or Behaviours which have 'Other' selected, as per our earlier example of the 'Other' Behaviour, 'repetitive hand/arm movements', select 'Warning Description or Other' and enter one or more keywords in the field below e.g. repetitive:
+When searching for Medical Conditions or Behaviours which have 'Other' selected, as per our earlier example of the 'Other' Behaviour, 'repetitive hand/arm movements', select 'Warning Description or Other', then enter one or more keywords in the field below e.g. repetitive:

 Medical Conditions and Behaviours

 The Lists of Medical Conditions and Behaviours selectable in the 'Warnings/Conditions/Behaviours' filter are configured in the corresponding Lists in System Preferences on the Lists tab.